gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ### AWS IoT Core

 Now we can do the same with AWS IoT core as we did with Azure.
+Make sure you have the AWS Cli installed, these are the [installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

 There is no real concept of a resource group, but you can tag resources which we will do.
 There is one IoT Core per region per account.
 Now we will use the UK region.
 We can use the following command.